simonpcouch/gander/README.md

 <!-- badges: end -->

-gander is a higher-performance and lower-friction chat experience for data scientists in RStudio and Positron.
+gander is a higher-performance and lower-friction chat experience for data scientists in RStudio and Positron–sort of like completions with Copilot, but it knows how to talk to the objects in your R environment.
 The package brings [ellmer](https://ellmer.tidyverse.org) chats into your project sessions, automatically incorporating relevant context and streaming their responses directly into your documents.

 **Why not just chat?** In many ways, working with gander is just like using a chat interface online or via